Chorus-bdd/Chorus-bdd.github.io/pages/DistributedTesting/ChorusJS.md

 sectionIndex: 20
 ---

 [chorus-js](https://github.com/Chorus-bdd/chorus-js) is a Javascript client library for Chorus which allows a Javascript component (e.g. a single page app in a browser) to publish step definitions to the interpreter.

+Publication takes place over a web socket connection, using a []simple remoting protocol](https://github.com/Chorus-bdd/Chorus-client-protocol) defined by the Chorus project, which defines how step definitions can be published, and how the interpreter can trigger their execution.

-To achieve this, at the start of a test feature:
+To achieve this, at the start of a typical test feature:

-1. The interpreter starts a web socket server, to listen for step publication
+1. The interpreter starts a web socket server
 2. The interpreter opens the browser (using Selenium) and the browser loads the app.
+Test step implementations are either built into the app or injected using Selenium
-3. The app opens a web socket connection and publishes test steps using `chorus-js`
+4. The app opens a web socket connection to the interpreter and publishes test steps using `chorus-js`
-4. The interpreter waits for test step publication to complete

-Afte this, the feature continues, maching steps against both local and published step definitions
+After this, the feature continues, maching steps against both locally defined and published step definitions

 The above handshaking is often carried out in a [Feature Start](/Pages/GherkinExtensions/FeatureStartAndEnd) section, which contains the steps to make the connection, leaving the business functionality to the scenarios